-- The College accepts bachelor's credible courses and hours from regionally accredited colleges and universities; however, graduating students must fulfill all residency, core, major, and degree requirements. - 2.
-Only courses in which a grade of "C" or above was earned will be accepted for transfer credit.
-Grades of "D" will be accepted if the transfer is covered by a specific articulation agreement between Missouri Valley College and another institution.
-"D" credit hours may be used for athletic eligibility the first term the student is identified; thereafter, only those credits which are accepted toward a degree will apply. - 3.
-An AA degree from a regionally accredited Missouri institution will be accepted as completion of the MVC general education core curriculum.
-Missouri Valley College believes in the spirit of the Principles of Good Practice for Transfer and Articulation by the Coordinating Board of Higher Education.
-However, MVC reserves the right to require a value/spiritual-centered class in order to maintain our mission standards.
-AA degrees from other institutions will be evaluated to determine if core requirements have been met - 4.
-Applicants for a degree or certification from MVC who already hold a Bachelors degree from another regionally accredited institution must complete any unfilled requirements of the Core, complete at least 12 hours of upper division courses in the major in residency, and meet the overall residency requirement of 30 hours. - Missouri Valley College accepts bachelor's credible dual credit courses from regionally accredited colleges and universities in which a grade of "C" or above has been earned. - 6.
-An applicant who has been granted the Associate Degree in Nursing (ADN) and who has been granted a license as a Registered Nurse shall be granted 60 credit hours, but shall be required to complete the College's core and major requirements. - A maximum of 12 hours of PE activity will be accepted in transfer.
+- The College accepts bachelor's credible courses and hours from regionally accredited colleges and universities; however, graduating students must fulfill all residency, core, major, and degree requirements. - Only courses in which a grade of "C" or above was earned will be accepted for transfer credit.
+Grades of "D" will be accepted if the transfer is covered by a specific articulation agreement between Missouri Valley College and another institution or if the Associate of Arts degree was earned. - An AA degree from a regionally accredited institution will be accepted as completion of the MVC general education core curriculum. - 4.
+Applicants for a degree or certification from MVC who already hold a Bachelors degree from another regionally accredited institution must complete at least 12 hours of upper division courses in the major in residency, and meet the overall residency requirement

+- of 30 hours.
+The general education core will be considered complete. - Missouri Valley College accepts bachelor's credible dual credit courses from regionally accredited colleges and universities in which a grade of "C" or above has been earned. - 6.
+An applicant who has been granted the Associate Degree in Nursing (ADN) and who has been granted a license as a Registered Nurse shall be granted 60 credit hours, but shall be required to complete the College's general education core and major requirements. - A maximum of 12 credit hours of physical education activity courses will be accepted in transfer. - Only MVC coursework will apply toward a student's grade point average, unless the course is a repeat course previous taken at MVC.